medic/cht-docs/content/en/building/features/training/_index.md

 ## Accessing

 When health workers open or reload their app, configured training cards will automatically show on top of all other content in the app.
-If it is not a convenient time to complete the training, they can cancel out at any time and will be prompted again later whenever they open or reload their app (training will start from the beginning).
+If it is not a convenient time to complete the training, they can cancel out at any time and will be prompted again the next day they open their app (training will start from the beginning).

 {{% alert title="Note" %}} If there are multiple training sets configured to start on the same day, the CHT will determine the order alphabetically based on the form ID.
-Subsequent training sets will only be displayed once the previous ones are either completed or no longer valid AND the app is opened or reloaded again. {{% /alert %}}
+Subsequent training sets will only be displayed once the previous ones are either completed or no longer valid the next day the app is opened. {{% /alert %}}

 ## Completing

 Health workers read through each card one by one in a predefined sequence, tapping “Next” on each card.
 When they are finished reading all cards, they tap “Submit” on the last card.
 The training set is now considered complete and they can continue using their app.
 Completed training sets show up on the [main list]({{< relref "building/features/reports/#main-list" >}}) of the Reports tab and they won’t be asked to complete this set again.
-If there are additional training sets to complete, they will be shown the next time the app is opened or reloaded.
+If there are additional training sets to complete, they will be shown the next day the app is opened.

 ## Monitoring